 At about 400 dollars, the mid-tech Hoplite is not cheap.
 In fact, it may not carry with it the name recognition that some other brands or makers might.
 However, in terms of hard use knives/tools at around 400 dollars, the Hoplite mid-tech may be among the most compelling get-it done knives we have seen at this price point.
 Thumbs up for Millet Knives, and Jeff Simmons of Aegis Knife Works – This is exactly how a mid-tech knife should be executed.
 Job well done.

-The Good: Superb ergos, performance and aesthetics.
+- Superb ergos, performance and aesthetics.
 Perfect homage to the custom version.

-The Bad: A little heavy for EDC use; somewhat expensive
+- A little heavy for EDC use; somewhat expensive